mpaulweeks/CodingForCreatives-2017-July/homework/final/README.md

 This is so I can get a picture of the direction you're taking, and we can discuss technical challenges.

-This is also when I'll set explicit requirements for each individual project.
+This is also when I'll set explicit requirements for each individual project (eg You're making a portfolio?
+I needs this and that)

 ## Week 9 - Submit the Final Project